rod-trent/Copilot-for-Security/Prompts/Promptbooks/readme.md

 # Promptbook Template Example Code

 Create your own and share it with the world.
+Hey, we're all in this together.

 Download the following for a Markdown template to use for generating your own Promptbooks: https://github.com/rod-trent/Security-Copilot/blob/main/Prompts/Promptbooks/Markdown_Prompt_Template.txt